The Unexpected Origins of 10 Iconic Quotes That Will Blow Your Mind

 Inspiration: Eastern Philosophy & George Lucas’ Own Experience

-This iconic line from Yoda has become a mantra for perseverance and commitment.
-While it fits perfectly within the context of Jedi training, its origins are deeply rooted in George Lucas’s interest in Eastern philosophies, particularly Zen Buddhism.
-Lucas was also influenced by his own journey as a filmmaker, where he learned that the difference between success and failure often came down to fully committing to one’s goals.
-The phrase encapsulates this mindset, blending the wisdom of ancient teachings with modern storytelling.
+This phrase, such an iconic line from Yoda, has become so much more of an inspirational mantra for endurance and commitment.
+Though it certainly fits well within the context of Jedi training, its origin is much deeper in George Lucas’s interest in Eastern philosophies, including Zen Buddhism.
+His own journey as a filmmaker also proved something to him-that the difference between success and failure often comes down to fully committing to your goals.
+The sentence wraps up this attitude with an ancient wisdom in it, along with a very modern story.

 2. “I am the one who knocks!”